 "It was an interesting thing," Johnson told King.
 "It was the first time I've been involved in anything like that.
 The lads said it was a bit of moving mirror because they had to be watching the clips spot on."
 "It certainly was different for us to work with film," Young added.
 "It was also good to make a video for 'Who Made Who,' because you have the chance to put your own input into it."

-Listen to AC/DC's 'Who Made Who'
+Watch AC/DC's 'Who Made Who' Video

 Collecting six previously released AC/DC tracks -- "Sink the Pink," "You Shook Me All Night Long," "Ride On," "Hells Bells," "For Those About to Rock" and "Shake Your Foundations" -- the album also included a pair of original instrumentals, "Chase the Ace" and "D.T."
 They also recorded a the title track for the movie.

 Who Made Who coincided with the band's reunion with producers George Young and Harry Vanda, who had overseen its 1975-78 output.
 The album peaked at No. 33, and "Who Made Who" became a hit at rock radio.
 The album set the stage for AC/DC's next studio album, 1988's Blow Up Your Video, their highest-charting record since For Those About to Rock We Salute You and the record that played a key role in the band's dominance over the next few decades.